OliveiraDotnet/LibraryProject/README.md

 # LibraryProject
-A library project developed with NET 8
+A library project developed with NET 8 for study.